-You can download a binary, a source, a documentation bundle, as well as a bundle of the three.
+You can download a binary, a source, a documentation bundle or an SDK bundle combining all three.
+A convenience Windows installer is also provided when available.

 The core plus all the modules.
-Also includes jarjar'ed versions of Antlr, ASM, Commons-CLI runtime.
+Also includes jarjar'ed versions of Antlr, ASM, Commons-CLI.

 Optional dependencies are marked as optional.